 The report was produced in collaboration with the Ministry of Ecology, Environmental Protection, and Climate Change of the Republic of Uzbekistan.
 The team would like to extend its deep gratitude to Aziz Abdukhakimov, the Minister of Ecology, Environmental Protection, and Climate Change of the Republic of Uzbekistan, and Jusipbek Kazbekov, the Deputy Minister, for their unwavering guidance and support.
-The invaluable contributions of Suna Park (Advisor to the Minister of Ecology, Environmental Protection, and Head of the National Climate Center), Farrukh Sattarov (Head of the Environmental Policy Department), Bakhtiyor Pulatov (Director of The Research Institute of Environment and Nature Conservation Technologies), and Bakhrom Kholkhkujaev (Head of the Department of Atmospheric Air Protection) are highly acknowledged with gratitude.
+The invaluable contributions of Suna Park (Advisor to the Minister of Ecology, Environmental Protection, and Climate Change of the Republic of Uzbekistan and Head of the National Climate Center), Farrukh Sattarov (Head of the Environmental Policy Department), Bakhtiyor Pulatov (Director of The Research Institute of Environment and Nature Conservation Technologies), and Bakhrom Kholkhkujaev (Head of the Department of Atmospheric Air Protection) are highly acknowledged with gratitude.